 As you may know, there are currently two versions of Google Analytics that it is possible for you to have running on your website – Universal Analytics and Google Analytics 4.
 Universal Analytics is the older version that most people are more familiar with.
 Google Analytics 4 is the new version that Google launched in October 2020.
 In March 2022 Google announced that from 1 July 2023 it will stop collecting live data in Universal Analytics meaning everyone will need to switch to Google Analytics 4.

 People often ask us how they can tell which version of Google Analytics they are using.
 We have made this short video demonstrating three ways that you can get this information.
-If you want to learn how to set up a Google Analytics 4 tag for your site (if, for example, you are currently only running Universal Analytics) then check out this video which takes you through the process of generating a Google Analytics 4 tag for your site.
+If you want to learn how to set up a Google Analytics 4 tag for your site (if, for example, you are currently only running Universal Analytics) then check out this article which takes you through the process of generating a Google Analytics 4 tag for your site.

 Use a service such as Builtwith